lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The first story is by Oliver Goldsmith and takes more than a page before its “joke” becomes entirely evident.
 Reading this short story it becomes easier to see the Vicar of Wakefield as also having a comic bent to its sheer quantity of miseries.....
 Though I still feel like there is some real sincerity there (as indeed there is some sincerity in The Disabled Solder in its implicit social critique)

 A few pieces indicate their sources - Goldsmith is a selling point on the title page, and a few on the inside indicate that they are taken from the spectator, but others don’t.
 How much piracy was involved?

+Mostly the rules are about paying appropriate fees (there is a blank for the amount to be written in by hand!) and the logistics of horses, training, and uniforms.
+There is a lot of training available and drills required, including a lot of surveillance/record-keeping of who is in town to be called to serve.

+“The Horses must be bay, brown, chestnut, or black, and not under fifteen Hands high; Stallions are not admitted, and Mares only allowed till a convenient Opportunity offers of exchanging them.”
+(7)

+“It is considered to be inconsistent with our Institution to contribute, *in the Name of the Corps*, to any public or private Subscription, every Gentleman having an Opportunity of contributing in his individual Capacity according to his Inclination and Abilities.”
+(29)

+There are also 150 “Dismounted Cavalry”!
+Who carry carbines or rifles with bayonets and are “freed from the Expence of Horse Keeping.”
+(34) --- but can keep their horses in the LHV stables, and first refusal when there are openings for more mounted volunteers

+Listed as “author of The Botanic Garden”

+Opens with a poem (viii)

+![][ScreenShot2020-12-08at1.40.54AM]

+He is trying to explain disease itself, and also sort of teach critical reading to counter fake news?
+(2)

+![][ScreenShot2020-12-08at1.42.30AM]

+Then it’s practically modern art!!!

+![][ScreenShot2020-12-08at1.44.47AM]

+What a way to “define your terms” (7)

+![][ScreenShot2020-12-08at1.47.18AM]

+P. 18 and 19 both appear twice!
+ECCO’s physical description doesn’t mention this: "2v.,plates ; 4°.” --- Same as ESTC’s description

+P 28 is the culmination of a long section about where ideas come from (references to Locke) --- rebuts a counter argumet that sensations occur in the brain rather than the organs of sense, reaffirms that all ideas have their origin in sensation

 She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21